Research for Medical School Admissions: What Do You Need to Know?

 Since research is not a requirement at most medical schools, there’s no minimum number of hours you should be spending at the lab.
 Some students report entering medical school with over 2,000 hours of research experience, while others had no more than 400.

-If the idea of taking a gap year to gain research experience doesn’t quite convince you, bear in mind that a semester or summer of research involvement, which would sum up to around 500-800 hours, is more than enough to show your abilities, commitment, and critical thinking skills.
+This may seem like a lot but bear in mind that a semester or summer of research involvement sums up to around 500-800 hours.
+This can be more than enough to show your abilities, commitment, and critical thinking skills.

 Tips to Make the Best out of Research Hours